Chipdelmal/MGSurvE/docs/source/PSO.rst

 Particle-Swarm (PSO) is another optimization paradigm that can be used in `MGSurvE <https://github.com/Chipdelmal/MGSurvE>`_.
 PSO can return more stable results in landscapes where the distances gradient is smooth (as particles tend to move towards the mimumim iteratively following this gradient).

-To use this paradigm, we once again internally leverage the `DEAP <https://deap.readthedocs.io/en/master/>`_ framework, which can be used through some wrapper functions.
+To use this paradigm, we once again internally leverage the `DEAP <https://deap.readthedocs.io/en/master/>`_ framework, which can be used through some wrapper functions (special thanks to Lillian Weng, Ayden Salazar, Xingli Yu, Joanna Yoo for the implementation of the algorithm).

 Landscape